 Global Diversity Leadership Award Presented to Roswell Park Leader

-BUFFALO, N.Y. — David Scott, Director of the Office of Diversity and Inclusion at Roswell Park Cancer Institute, was honored with a Global Diversity Leadership Award by the World HRD Congress in Mumbai, India.
+BUFFALO, N.Y. — David Scott, Director of the Office of Diversity and Inclusion at Roswell Park Comprehensive Cancer Center, was honored with a Global Diversity Leadership Award by the World HRD Congress in Mumbai, India.
 The honor was bestowed during the 25th Silver Jubilee meeting of the organization, held February 15 to February 17, 2017.

 Scott was honored for expanding career opportunities for people from underserved groups and for enhancing the culture of inclusion at Roswell Park.
 In granting the award, the World HRD Congress said of Scott: “As a thinker and a doer, you are a role model and a believer in change.”